rms-north-america/rmsnorthamerica/README.md

 7. In Contentful, go to Settings -> Webhooks, click the link to add the Netlify webhook template, and paste the URL that Netlify provided into the form.
 8. In Netlify, go to Settings -> Build & deploy -> Post processing and enable all settings within Asset optimization.

+## Requirements

+1. Add client provided "icon.png" that must be square and 512x512.
+2. Update "gatsby-config.js" to client's information.

 ## Resources

 [JAMstack Basics: How to Create a Gatsby Starter with Contentful and Deploy to Netlify](https://itnext.io/jamstack-basics-how-to-create-a-gatsby-starter-with-contentful-and-deploy-to-netlify-846354cc74bc)<br>